deadsy/pycs/docs/hookup.md

 ## ST Development Boards

-The ST development boards typically have a built-in ST-Link microcontroller.
+The ST development boards typically have a built-in ST-Link debug probe.
-This is the simplest option, that is: connect the board to the host computer using a USB cable.
+This is the simplest option to use: just connect the board to the host computer using a USB cable.

-If you want to connect the boards directly to an offboard debugger that is also possible.
+Its also possible to connect the boards to an offboard debugger.

 ![mb1035b](pics/mb1035b.jpg "mb1035b_image")